axisgroup/design-process/5-Prototype/README.md

 Invision really great for being able to take mockups from Photoshop or Sketch and allow for users to click through different states or pages.

-Example of a prototype on InVision: https://invis.io/3VBJDMIGC
+Example of a prototype on InVision: [Prototype: Conflicts in Democratic Republic of Congo](https://invis.io/3VBJDMIGC)

 #### QlikSense

 When mocking up a QlikSense app, it is sometimes easier build sheets directly in QlikSense, especially when there's sample data provided.
-The team can also explore extension objects on http://branch.qlik.com
+The team can also explore extension objects on [Qlik Branch](http://branch.qlik.com)

 #### HTML & CSS